walmartlabs/lacinia/docs/tutorial/init-schema.rst

 Schema EDN File
 ---------------

-Our initial schema is just for the ``BoardGame`` entity, and single operation to retrieve a game by its id:
+Our initial schema is just for the ``BoardGame`` entity, and a single operation to retrieve a game by its id:

 .. ex:: init-schema resources/cgg-schema.edn